Who is Alba Baptista? Meet Chris Evans' wife who married the Marvel actor in a private ceremony

 What is Alba Bapista’s net worth?

 What about her fortune, you ask?
-Well, as of 2023, this model-turned-actor boasts an estimated net worth of USD 1 million (INR 8 crore approx.).
+Well, as of 2023, this model-turned-actor boasts an estimated net worth of USD 1 million.
 While her acting endeavours and TV appearances are the primary contributors to her financial success, her income is further supplemented by lucrative modelling gigs and brand endorsements.

 What else does Alba Baptista enjoy in life?